dancesWithCycles/dede-front-end/README.md

 ## Production deployment

-* run the following instrction to build the service for the production host.
+* run the following instruction to build the service for a production host
 ```
 npm run build
 ```